-Finally, k = −0.46 and l = 9.26.
+Finally, k = −9.46 and l = 9.26.

-Modifications of HM encoder
+Implementation in HM encoder

-HM-16.12 has been modified to include several new configuration parameters to cover k, l, c_cb and c_cr in the above equations, see Table 2.
+HM includes several new configuration parameters to cover k, l, c_cb and c_cr in the above equations, see Table 2.
 Based on the luma QP, a Cb QP offset and a Cr QP offset are determined and used to set the PPS Cb QP and Cr QP offsets.

 These parameters are used to calculate the two chroma QP offsets which are then signalled in the PPS.
-HM is also updated to signal multiple PPS units within each coded sequence.
+HM also signals multiple PPS units within each coded sequence.
 This feature is used to signal new chroma QP offsets when the base luma QP changes in order to match bit rate in a fixed QP setting.
 When a QP change according to the floating point QP occurs for a slice a new PPS is encoded with chroma QP offsets set according to the new base luma QP and referred by the slice.
 A control parameter WCGPPSEnable is used to control the on/off of these settings and shall be set to 1.

 Table 2.
-New configuration parameters for HM encoder.
+Configuration parameters for HM encoder.